cea-sec/Sibyl/doc/CONFIG.md

 The `jit_engine` parameter is a list, separated by ',', of jitter engine preference.
 If the first engine is not available, then the second is used, and so on.
+The keyword `miasm` can be used to stand for the Miasm elected engine.

 To known the jitter engine elected, use `sibyl config -V jit_engine`.